cyanide0081/rffmpeg/README.md

  * **-subfolder** : puts your converted files inside a new folder (which is itself created inside the input file's directory)
     * You can also give it a custom name like this: `-subfolder:你好`
  * **-outpath**  : puts your converted files inside a new absolute directory
-    * Unlike --newfolder, you have to explicitly name the new path, as in: `-newpath:/home/user/Music/你好`
+    * Unlike -subfolder, you have to explicitly name the new path, as in: `-outpath:~/Music/你好`

  * **-cl**       : deletes the original files permanently after conversion (**don't use this if you're not sure the conversion will work properly**)